 At Commen, we don’t tend take a public stance on big issues.
 We make stupid memes about being undertrained or getting injured, and try to offer a respite from the world.
 But not today.

 What is going on in the USA is monstrous.
 I cannot believe our world is still at the point where this needs repeating, but the killing of black people for no reason beyond systemic racism simply should not be happening.

 This isn’t a new issue, and it’s not one confined to the USA.
 The long-standing, ethnicity-based persecution of residents in the outskirts of major French cities including Paris comes to mind, as does the outlandish media reaction to the peaceful march and demonstration in the aftermath of the New Cross fire, which took the lives of 14 young people.
 What I am trying to say is that this issue is widespread, long-standing, and it affects all of us.

-On slightly more subtle levels we see this still in the media’s portrayal of high profile people from BAME backgrounds, footballers Raheem Sterling, Chris Smalling, & Romelu Lukaku being recent examples.
+On slightly more subtle levels we see this still in the media’s portrayal of high profile sportspeople, footballers Raheem Sterling, Chris Smalling, & Romelu Lukaku, as well as Tennis players Serena Williams and Naomi Osaka being recent examples.
 When you see the language used compared to the language describing their white peers it is clear as day, it is institutional racism, and it exists today.
 Not to mention the abhorrent racist language (often used as a prefix for a threat of physical violence), that is endured through social media in comments, tweets, or DM’s.